greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

 When the Global Deadlock Detector determines a deadlock exists for the following types of transactions, only one of the transactions will succeed.
 The other transactions will fail with an error indicating that concurrent updates to the same row is not allowed.

 -   Concurrent transactions on the same row of a heap table where the first transaction is an update operation and a later transaction runs an update or delete and the query plan contains a motion operator.
--   Concurrent update transactions on the same distribution key of a heap table that are run by the Postgres Planner.
+-   Concurrent update transactions on the same distribution key of a heap table that are run by the Postgres-based planner.
 -   Concurrent update transactions on the same row of a hash table that are run by the GPORCA optimizer.

 > **Note** Greenplum Database uses the interval specified in the [deadlock\_timeout](../ref_guide/config_params/guc-list.html) server configuration parameter for local deadlock detection.
 Because the local and global deadlock detection algorithms differ, the cancelled process\(es\) may differ depending upon which detector \(local or global\) Greenplum Database triggers first.